devansh391k/WORLD-BEST-TEAM-DATA-SCIENCE-PROJECT/README.md

 - Identified a **data-driven World Best XI**.
 - Team optimized for **batting & bowling balance**.
 - Demonstrates **Sports Analytics + BI integration**.

 ---

-## 🤝 Contributing
-Contributions, issues, and feature requests are welcome!
-Feel free to fork this repo and submit a PR.

----

-## 📜 License
-This project is licensed under the **MIT License** – see the [LICENSE](LICENSE) file for details.

----